Lifestyle (EP)

 Lifestyle is the ninth extended play (EP) released by British–Nigerian artist P Tee Money (Thompson Iyamu).
 It comprises five tracks blending Afrobeat, Amapiano, and electronic elements.
 The release received coverage for its streaming impact and radio rotation in both the United Kingdom and Africa.

 Production and release

 Lifestyle combines Afrobeat rhythms with Amapiano percussion and electronic textures.
 The Production is credited to Thompson Iyamu and Wendy Tingling on tracks 2–5, while Fatt Beatz produced track 1.

 The EP was released on 12 September 2025 across major streaming platforms.

 Promotion included social media campaigns, audiovisual teasers, and a music video for the title track.
 The EP trended on Audiomack and received radio airplay in both the UK and Africa.

 Reception

 The release received multiple media coverage for its streaming impact and radio rotation in both the United Kingdom and Africa.
-It also attracted a postive review from KBLA 1580.
+It also attracted a positive review from KBLA 1580.